-Push and hold "RPT" until you hear a beep. " RPT" will appear on the display.
-The player will repeat all the tracks on the disc you are listening to.
-When the disc ends, the player will automatically go back to the first track on the disc and replay.
-This process will be continued until you push the button again to turn off the
+Push and hold "RPT" (preset button 2) until you hear a beep.
+"I PTI" will appear on the display.
+The player will repeat all the files in the folder you are listening to.
+When the final file in the folder ends, the player will automatically go back to the first file in the folder and replay.
+To turn off the repeat feature, push this button again.